ELIXIREstonia/2025-02-11-Python/README.md

-# 2024-02-23-Python
+# 2025-02-11-Python

 Welcome to the "Python for Beginners" repository!
-Here, you will find the [Python_for_beginners.ipynb](Python_for_beginners.ipynb) Google Colab notebook, a comprehensive guide designed to kickstart your journey into the world of Python programming.
+Here, you will find the [Python_for_beginners.ipynb](Python_for_beginners.ipynb) Google Colab notebook, a comprehensive guide designed to kickstart your journey into Python programming.
 This material is structured to serve as a guided lecture for classroom settings and is equally effective for individuals pursuing self-study.

 ## Learning Outcomes
 By engaging with the content of this lecture, you will achieve the following learning outcomes: